Financial Aid & Scholarships

 Donor Scholarships

 Direct scholarships are another way to give the gift of a Parker School education.
-Parker offers several scholarships each year, and these scholarships create opportunities by helping bridge the need-gap for talented students from diverse economic backgrounds.
+Parker scholarships create opportunities by helping bridge the need-gap for talented students from diverse economic backgrounds.
 Below are examples of scholarships currently or recently offered at Parker School.
-Click a scholarship to view information about the award and its criteria:

 is awarded to a Parker School rising senior who has shown outstanding citizenship toward the school, his/her peers and teachers during his/her time at Parker School.
 While not ignoring the importance of academics, this individual has placed emphasis on displaying caring and kindness towards others and has gone above and beyond in creating a mutually respectful and inclusive environment here at Parker School.

-is awarded to a Parker School rising senior who has demonstrated consistent academic effort and shows promise for future achievement.
+is awarded to a Parker School rising senior with financial need who has demonstrated consistent academic effort and shows promise for future achievement.

 was established in honor of Dr. Kim’s colleague, longtime Waimea optometrist Kenneth J. Fischer, O.D.
 Dr. Fischer has been involved with Parker School since its inception in 1976, serving as a board member and supporter for many years.
 The scholarship was awarded to a new freshman at Parker School who demonstrated financial need, academic promise, good citizenship and an interest or involvement in science, technology, engineering, or math.